SimonSubokLee/ston-docs-son/admin/caching_purge.kr.rst

 ====================================

 Set the TTL expiration time of targeted contents to the entered period (in seconds) from the moment of an API call.
-The ExpireAfter command can advance the expiration time so the content can be renewed earlier, or it can reduce the load on the origin server by extending the expiration time. ::
+The ExpireAfter command can advance the expiration time so that content can be renewed earlier, or it can reduce the load on the origin server by extending the expiration time. ::

    http://127.0.0.1:10040/command/expireafter?sec=86400&url=...